arrigolupori/swiftbrief-cli/readme.md

 This is useful if there aren't any easy ways to get a component using default assertions (rare).

-**»** The `ref={ref)` tells the `forwardRef` function on which component to spread the props that we passed as a type (`<MyTableProps, "div">`).
+**»** The `ref={ref)` tells the `forwardRef` function on which component to spread the props.

-This matters as because we can pass `ref` to a lower-level component rather than the highest one if we want to enforce some higher-level styling or state, disallowing the use of any additional props at the highest level for that specific custom component.
+This matters because we can pass `ref` to a lower-level component if we want to enforce higher-level styling or state, disallowing the use of any additional props at the highest level for that specific custom component.

 **»** The `props` object cleans the code up rather than duplicating our interface.

-Although typing `props` every time can be tedious, we find it a better alternative to typing interface definitions and props twice.
+Although typing `props` every time can be tedious, we find it a better alternative to repeating types and props definitions.

 #### The `MyTable.cy.tsx` file